alexpotter1/intel-nuc6i7kyk-opencore/README.md

   * Then tell the script which partition is your EFI partition
     * If you're creating a USB, make sure you use the USB's EFI partition (e.g. `disk4s1`)
     * If you're installing to the current hard drive's EFI partition **(caution!)**, use `disk0s1`

+#### If you want WiFi
+When performing setup, the script will ask you if you want to enable Intel WiFi support (disabled by default).
+Type 'y' to enable.

+After macOS installation, to get the companion app 'HeliPort' working:
+1. Mount your EFI with `sudo diskutil mount /dev/disk0s1`
+2. Go to `/Volumes/EFI/EFI/OC` (your root OpenCore folder)
+3. Copy `HeliPort.app` to `/Applications`
+4. Open the app.
+It should be in your menu bar.
+Enable `Launch at Login` is recommended.

+Full credit to this goes to zxystd/OpenIntelWireless for this work. <br />
+**Note:** I will not provide support for this kext, it is provided as-is and should **not** be considered production-ready.
+Contact the developer for support.

 ## Credits
 Some people who were invaluable in helping me get setup, whether through informative forum posts, kexts, or custom ACPI SSDTs:
 * RehabMan - his comprehensive thread for Mojave and the NUC6i7KYK on [tonymacx86.com](https://www.tonymacx86.com/threads/guide-intel-skylake-nuc6-and-skull-canyon-using-clover-uefi-nuc6i5syk-nuc6i7kyk-etc.261708/)
 * [acidanthera](https://github.com/acidanthera) - for OpenCore, WhateverGreen, Lilu, AppleALC, NVMeFix, VirtualSMC, probably more
 * [This OpenCore Vanilla guide - Skylake](https://khronokernel-2.gitbook.io/opencore-vanilla-desktop-guide/)
-* [zxystd](https://github.com/zxystd/IntelBluetoothFirmware) for his awesome Intel Bluetooth firmware kext
+* [zxystd](https://github.com/zxystd/IntelBluetoothFirmware) for his awesome Intel Bluetooth firmware/Intel WiFi kexts
 * [Mieze](https://github.com/Mieze/IntelMausiEthernet) for the amazing Intel Ethernet kext, without this, the NUC is kinda useless
-* [CorpNewt](https://github.com/CorpNewt) for the very nice GenSMBIOS tool
+* [CorpNewt](https://github.com/CorpNewt) for the very nice GenSMBIOS tool, and Lilu-and-Friends used to help get kexts
 * [Piker-Alpha](https://github.com/Piker-Alpha/) for `ssdtPRgen.sh` to create a custom SSDT for power management
 * Probably many more talented hackintosh community members who I've missed when researching for hours and hours
   * Please let me know if I didn't include you - absences are completely accidental, promise :P